In The Florida Project, six-year-old Moonee (Brooklynn Prince) lives a life of revelry.

 Equally tiny yet powerful is Prince’s counterpart Valeria Cotto, who plays Moonee’s best friend Jancey from the Futureland Motel next door.
 Instagrammer-turned-actress Bria Vinaite shows considerable acting chops for her first-ever performance, delivering quite heavy scenes with a real sense of authenticity.

 Director Sean Baker and co-writer Chris Bergoch reteam for a follow up to their gritty iPhone-shot hit Tangerine and stick to their secret to success in developing a project that highlights in a neon tinge the forgotten and festering parts of the United States.

 In the same way as Tangerine the team started with a concept – a renegade young mother and daughter duo living out of a motel and barely scraping by – then going to research through months of on-scene research and interviews before writing the script.
 This time, instead of the rougher side of Los Angeles, Baker and Bergoch shift down to Kissimmee, Florida, right in the shadow of what is meant to be the “Happiest Place on Earth.”

 Cinematographer Alexis Zade does outstanding work, making the viewer feel as if they are a child themselves.
-This is done largely in part through camera angle.
-Most everything is shot at or below the eye line of a child, quite literally giving us Moonee’s point of view.
+This is done largely in part by the camera angle.
+Almost everything is shot at or below the eye line of a child, quite literally giving us Moonee’s point of view.
 Adding to this childlike wonder is the revisiting of creating a slightly over-saturated world, a style previously used in Tangerine creating a beautiful dichotomy between their situation and their backdrop.